Simplified ESRS: A New Start for Corporate Sustainability Reporting in Europe

 Step 1: Clarify scope and adoption strategy

-In many cases, early adoption combined with alignment to ISSB and existing frameworks is the most efficient choice.
+In many cases, early adoption combined with alignment to ISSB and existing frameworks is the most efficient approach.

 Step 2: Redesign double materiality as a strategic tool

-• Build a top down view of your main sustainability impacts, risks and opportunities
+Develop a top-down view of your main sustainability impacts, risks, and opportunities

-• Engage internal and external stakeholders in a focused way
+Engage internal and external stakeholders in a targeted manner

-The output should look like a strategic risk and opportunity map that your board uses, not just a compliance annex.
+The output should resemble a strategic risk and opportunity map used by your board, rather than a compliance annex.

 Step 3: Rationalise KPIs and data architecture

-This is where many companies unlock real cost savings and reduce internal fatigue.
+This is where many companies achieve significant cost savings and reduce internal fatigue.

 Step 4: Strengthen governance and the narrative

-• Align climate, workforce, supply chain and governance topics under a coherent oversight framework
+Align climate, workforce, supply chain, and governance topics within a coherent oversight framework

-• Train key functions on the new requirements using internal guides and short playbooks
+Train key functions on the new requirements using internal guides and concise playbooks

-Aim for a sustainability section in the annual report that your CFO and CEO are fully comfortable presenting to investors.
+Aim for a sustainability section in the annual report that your CFO and CEO can confidently present to investors.

 A realistic plan might look like:

-• 2026 cycle: pilot the simplified ESRS approach on selected entities and topics, strengthen controls, prepare for assurance
+2026 cycle: pilot the simplified ESRS approach on selected entities and topics, strengthen controls, and prepare for assurance

-• 2027 onward: full alignment, digital tagging where required, and gradual move toward deeper assurance and integration of financial effects
+2027 onward: achieve full alignment, implement digital tagging where required, and gradually move toward deeper assurance and integration of financial effects

 5. Where to go from here

-The simplified ESRS, finalised and submitted to the Commission in early December 2025, provide a rare opportunity to clean up and upgrade your sustainability reporting system.
-The burden can be lower and the value much higher, but only if you act deliberately.
+The simplified ESRS, finalized and submitted to the Commission in early December 2025, offer a unique opportunity to improve your sustainability reporting system.
+The reporting burden can be reduced and the value increased, but only with deliberate action.

 At Futureproof Solutions, we support companies to:

-If you want to understand what the simplified ESRS mean for your group, or explore an early adoption strategy that fits your reality, this is the right moment to start.
+If you would like to understand what the simplified ESRS mean for your group, or explore an early adoption strategy tailored to your needs, now is the right time to begin.